 Students in both curriculums achieve levels above the national and global average respectively.

-The driving force behind the IB Primary Years Programme is a deeply held philosophy about the nature of International Education.
-To meet the diverse needs of Scholars– physical, social, intellectual, aesthetic and cultural needs.
+The driving force behind the IB Primary Years Programme is a deeply held philosophy about the nature of International Education; to meet the diverse needs of students’ physical, social, emotional, intellectual, aesthetic and cultural needs.
 The Primary Years Programme (PYP) approaches learning and teaching through inquiry and play.
 The learning process is engaging, relevant, challenging and significant, while students delve into explorations driven by their innate curiosity whilst making connections to the world around them.
 Investigative learning is central to the programme and is a critical element in developing how students view their world both locally and globally. and creating lifelong learners.
-This must begin with each scholar’s ability to consider and reflect upon the point of view of her/his peers, followed by establishing their points of view, to seek and sort knowledge and finally make connections and reflect on their learning, thus completing the entire investigative cycle.
+The process develops the student’s ability to consider and reflect upon the point of view of her/his peers, followed by establishing their points of view, to seek and sort knowledge and finally make connections and reflect on their learning, thus completing the entire investigative cycle.

 CBSE – Central Board of Secondary Education

 The CBSE envisions a robust, vibrant and holistic school education that will engender excellence in every sphere of human endeavour.
 The Board is committed to provide quality education to promote intellectual, social and cultural vivacity among its learners.
 It works towards evolving a learning process and environment, which empowers the future citizens to become global leaders in the emerging knowledge society.
 The Board advocates Continuous and Comprehensive Evaluation with an emphasis on holistic development of learners.
 The Board commits itself to providing a stress-free learning environment that will develop competent, confident and enterprising citizens who will promote harmony and peace by achieving excellence in learning and personal development.

 At Genesis our CBSE curriculum is designed to ensure: